sebelga/gstore-api/README.md

 ## Create an Entity API

-To its simplest form, to create an API for a Model you just need to create a new instance of the gstoreApi with the Model.
+To its simplest form, to create an API for a Model you just need to create a new instance of the gstoreApi and pass the gstore-node Model.

 ```js
 var gstoreApi = require('gstore-api');